JessRiedy/DSE6311OM_SP2025R2_Data-Science-Capstone/README.md

 Repository for Spring 2025 Data Science Capstone at Merrimack College By Collins Njagi, Jessica Riedy, and Eddy Rospide

-# Forecasting Mental Health Service Utilization: A Google Trends-Based Approach for State-Level Prediction
+# Predicting Mental Health Service Utilization: A Google Trends-Based Approach for State-Level Prediction
 Can Google Trends data be used to accurately Predict the overall utilization rate of mental health services at the state level for the upcoming year?